Swimming Pool (2003 film): Plot

 An unexpected tragedy occurs after a night of flirting among the three.
 After swimming together in the pool, Franck refuses to allow Julie to continue performing oral sex on him once Sarah, who is watching them from the balcony, throws a rock into the water.
 Franck tells Julie he is leaving.
 The next day, Franck is missing.
 While investigating Franck's disappearance, Sarah is told that Julie's mother died years earlier, though Julie had spoken of her mother as if she were alive.
 She returns to the villa, where a confused Julie thinks Sarah is her mother and has a breakdown.
 Julie eventually recovers and confesses that Franck is dead after she repeatedly hit him over the head with a rock as he tried to leave her at the pool.
 His body is in one of the sheds.

 When Marcel becomes suspicious of the mound of fresh soil where Sarah and Julie have buried Franck's body, Sarah seduces him to distract him.
 Julie leaves, thanking Sarah for her help and leaving her the manuscript of an unpublished novel she claims her mother wrote, which she had previously said John made her mother burn.
 Sarah uses the mother's manuscript in her novel.

 Sarah returns to London and visits John at his publishing office with her new novel, titled Swimming Pool, which she anticipated he would reject, so she had it printed by another publisher.
-His daughter, Julia, arrives just as Sarah is leaving, but is revealed to be a different person than the girl who came to John's house in France.
+His daughter, Julia, arrives just as Sarah is leaving, but is revealed to be a different person from the girl who came to John's house in France.